Comparison·Jun 15, 2026·10 min read

 Ocrolus' strongest pitch is US bank statement extraction quality, refined over a decade on real US small-business and gig-worker statements.
 That's their slice and they've earned it.
 If you're a US lender whose constraint is "we can't parse US bank statements accurately enough" and you have decisioning built downstream, Ocrolus is a focused, well-respected choice.

 Where Floowed still wins, even when this is the conversation: most lenders don't actually want a standalone extraction API.
-They want documents to decisions, in one platform, with one audit trail, operated by the credit officer.
+They want documents to decisions, in one platform, with one audit trail, operated by credit and risk teams.
 The moment the brief expands beyond US bank statements into the full real-world loan document set (IDs, payslips, business permits, photographed and handwritten and mixed-quality input across multiple geographies), the architecture shifts in our favor.
-And the platform comes with the Decisioning Canvas, the 40+ integrations, the audit trail, and the published pricing already wired together.
+And the platform comes with the Decisioning Engine, the evidence cross-check, the 40+ integrations, the audit trail, and consumption-based pricing already wired together.
 Extraction-only is a feature; documents-to-decisions is a platform.

 Where Floowed wins

 If you want documents to decisions in one platform, Floowed wins on architecture.
 You don't manage two vendors, two contracts, two audit trails, and two pricing models.
-Document intelligence flows directly into the Decisioning Canvas, which produces a defensible decision with a policy snapshot for regulators.
+Document Intelligence reads and analyses the input and flows it directly into the Decisioning Engine, which produces a defensible decision with a policy snapshot for regulators.

-If your credit officer (not your engineering team) needs to own policy changes, Floowed is built for that operator.
-If your applicants send handwritten payslips, photographed IDs, and mixed-quality business permits alongside bank statements, our document intelligence covers the full loan document set globally, not just US-format statements.
-If you want published pricing and same-week activation, that's our default.
+If your credit and risk teams (not your engineering team) need to own policy changes, Floowed is built for that operator.
+If your applicants send handwritten payslips, photographed IDs, and mixed-quality business permits alongside bank statements, our Document Intelligence reads and analyses the full loan document set globally, not just US-format statements.
+If you want a real price fast (one short call, credits-based, sized to your operation) and same-week activation, that's our default.

-Ocrolus prices custom and consumption-based.
-The line item is "per document, per type", and it scales with volume.
+Ocrolus doesn't publish prices.
+The model is custom and consumption-based: the line item is "per document, per type", and it scales with volume and contract terms.
+Ocrolus's own pricing page confirms the shape (pay-as-you-go, billed on documents processed) but not the numbers; a sales conversation gets you the quote.
+Public reviews on G2 are strong on accuracy, but a recurring reviewer theme is wanting prices lowered, and procurement sources note that per-document list rates rise when annual commitments shrink, which is how multi-year contracts get sold.
 For high-volume US lenders, that math works and is well-understood.
 For lenders running a few hundred to a few thousand applications a month, the per-document line is one of three vendor lines you'll need (extraction + decisioning + LMS), and the procurement complexity multiplies.

 How to evaluate

 If you genuinely just need extraction on pristine US bank statements, benchmark Ocrolus on that specific surface.
-If you need extraction on the messier real-world surface (handwritten, photographed, mixed-quality, non-US, multi-language), run a hundred of your worst documents through Floowed.
+If you need a system that reads and analyses the messier real-world surface (handwritten, photographed, mixed-quality, non-US, multi-language), run a hundred of your worst documents through Floowed.
 Compare accuracy where it actually matters: the ugly ones, not the clean ones.

 If you need documents to decisions, the evaluation is different.
-Score the full path: upload, extraction, policy execution, decision, audit trail.
+Score the full path: upload, read and analyse, policy execution, decision, audit trail.
 Then score the operating model: who edits the policy when the regulator changes the rule?
 How long does it take?
 How many vendor contracts and integration teams are involved?

 FAQ